 Litestar library documentation#

-Litestar is a powerful, flexible, highly performant and opinionated ASGI framework, offering first class typing support and a full Pydantic integration.
+Litestar is a powerful, flexible, highly performant, and opinionated ASGI framework.

-The Litestar framework supports Plugins, ships with dependency injection, security primitives, OpenAPI schema generation, MessagePack, middlewares and much more.
+The Litestar framework supports Plugins, ships with dependency injection, security primitives, OpenAPI schema generation, MessagePack, middlewares, a great CLI experience, and much more.

 Installation#